Texhnocrat/hokusai-desktop-setup/README.md

 # 🌊 Ukiyo-e Desktop Setup (Kubuntu)

 This presentation isn't necessarily to showcase skills, its more about showing how customizable Linux distros can be to those who don't know much about Linux at all.
-I worked on this setup for quite a bit as I was and still am learning the many things Linux distrobutions can do.
+I worked on this setup for quite a bit as I was learning (and still am) the many things Linux distrobutions can do.
 Here you'll see a clean, minimalist desktop environment inspired by traditional Japanese woodblock print poster I have in my apartment, namely Katsushika Hokusai's *The Sea at Satta in Suruga Province*.

 The terminal was customized to look like a parchment and ink style workspace, with a borderless terminal configuration, fastfetch, cava and custom artwork.
 Basically, I wanted to learn Linux but still have some fun on the side.